peterkos/peterkos.github.io/content/2022-04-17-rust-const-generics.md

 Generics are a powerful language tool to use in any language.
 In Rust, these are especially powerful, and by powerful I mean really efficient.

-Let's look at a brief example to get familair with syntax:
+Let's look at a brief example to get familiar with syntax:

 ```rust
 trait HasPrintData { /* ... */ }